 Topaz Origin and Formation

-The name topaz either comes from the Greek island of Topázos in the Red Sea where it was mined or the Sanskrit word “Tapas” meaning heat or fire.
+The name topaz either comes from the Greek island of Topázos in the Red Sea where it was mined or the Sanskrit word “tapas”, meaning heat or fire.

 It is really hard to trace the history of this gemstone because there was confusion over its identity.
-In olden times, all yellowish gems were referred to as topaz no matter what mineral they had actually been.
-However, by the 18th century, scientists had been able to identify topaz properties and sort them out of other yellow gemstones.
+In olden times, all yellowish gems were referred to as topaz no matter what mineral they had been.
+However, by the 18th century, scientists had been able to identify topaz properties and sort them out from other yellow gemstones.